nystudio107/craft-recipe/docs/docs/index.md

 }) }}
 ```

-If you want to control the way the template looks, you can put your own frontend template in `recipe/recipe-nutrition-facts` and Recipe will use it
+To control the way the template looks, you can put your own frontend template in `recipe/recipe-nutrition-facts` and Recipe will use it

 ### Ingredients